Azure/cortana-intelligence-customer360/Technical Deployment Guide/docs/deployment.md

-# Deployment
+# Manual Deployment
-You will be creating the following resources.
+You will be creating the following resources:

 - **Microsoft R Server** - Highly scalable platform that extends the analytic capabilities of R.